Ashland Road Policies for use of

 - Hoses - All watering hoses should be stored off the aisle walkways, and breakers/nozzles must be kept off the ground.
 Do not drink from hoses!

-- Pests - Report all insect and disease problems to the Michelle Brooks immediately so that their spread can be contained.
-All requests must be submitted in writing either by filling out provided form in the greenhouse 20 hallway or by email to Michelle Brooks.
+- Pests - Report all insect and disease problems to the Plant Growth Facility Coordinator immediately so that their spread can be contained.
+All requests must be submitted in writing either by filling out provided form in the greenhouse 20 hallway or by email to the Plant Growth Facility Coordinator.
 After the request is submitted, the room will be scouted closely to determine necessary action.
 If pesticide application is needed, it will be done Tues. or Thurs. evenings after 4:30 pm by trained greenhouse personnel only.
 A treated greenhouse will be posted and locked until the Restricted Entry Interval is expired.
 No early entry by greenhouse users is permitted.
 It is strongly encouraged for you to schedule a 2 week period in July that the greenhouse can be emptied, thoroughly cleaned and “cooked” out to help control pests.
 (See pesticide policy section for more detailed information.)

 - Living material – Bringing in live plant material is permitted at this facility, however, please make every effort to confirm that there are no pests on the plants before bringing them in!
-If you need help scouting something contact Michelle Brooks.
+If you need help scouting something contact the Plant Growth Facility Coordinator.
 Moving plants between greenhouse spaces is highly discouraged as it will spread pest problems quickly.

 - Hazardous Materials - The greenhouses in the Ashland Road PGF are considered laboratories.
 Environmental Health and Safety conducts inspections biannually.
 No food or drink is allowed inside the greenhouse or growth chamber units.
 Do not drink from hoses!
 ALL substances must be stored in a closed container and clearly labeled.This includes, DI wash bottles, fertilizers, etc. Culligan tanks must be secured to the wall.